Don’t wanna dye from heart disease – stop drinking sugary beverages!

 Water instead of sugar extends your life

-Vasanti Malik, Sc.D., who is the lead author of the scientific article and a research scientist in the Department of Nutrition in the Harvard T.H.
+Vasanti Malik, Sc.D., who is the lead author of the scientific article and a research scientist in the Department of Nutrition at Harvard T.H.
 Chan School of Public Health in Boston, Massachusetts, said: „Drinking water in place of sugary drinks is a healthy choice that could contribute to longevity, and diet soda should only be used helping frequent consumers of sugary drinks cutting back their consumption.“

 Since Robert Lustig, MD at the University of California, published its renowned video called Sugar: the bitter truth, the message that too much sugar is not good for our health, in fact it makes us sick, has reached the public.
 Especially in the U.S., which have had the highest consumption rate of sugar sweetened soft drinks over a long period of time, people seem to wake up now.